-Potential impact on groundwater quality deterioration because of contamination by construction of the facility.
-Impact Description Nature of Impact Contamination of groundwater and surrounding en as concrete batching, leading to a decrease in gro vironment due to the construction processes of the facility such undwater quality.
+Potential impact on groundwater quality det erioration because of contamination by construction of the facility.
+Impact Description Nature of Impact Contamination of groundwater and surrounding environment due to the construction processes of the facility such as concrete batching, leading to a decrease in groundwater quality.
 Status of Impact Negative Recommended mitigation measures Description Impact avoidance/ Prevention/ Mitigation Vehicles must be maintained regularly and kept in a good working order, and park on hardstand areas with appropriate drainage and catchment systems, where possible.
 Dirty water should be captured, to be re-used where possible.
 No dirty water is allowed to be discharged into the surrounding environment.
 Fuel spillages are deal with in more detail in subsequent tables, the mitigation measures should also be adopted here.
 Implement monthly groundwater quality monitoring during construction phase.
 Drip trays to be used under stationary vehicles and machinery where possible.
 A dewatering plan to be developed prior to construction (where required).
 Should this be required, the dewatering plan could be devised by a professional.
 It is important that if the water is to be released back into the environment, it should be done under the guidance of relevant regulations and supervised/monitored by an appropriately qualified professional.
 Assessment of impact Rating before mitigation Rating after mitigation Extent of impact Site Specific (SS) Site Specific (SS) Duration of impact Short term (S) Short term (S) Magnitude of negative impact Low (L) Low (L) Magnitude of positive impact Zero (Z) Zero (Z) Intensity of impact Destructive - Low (L) Destructive - Low (L) Probability of occurrence Possible (Po) Improbable (Im) Significance Very Low (VL) Very Low (VL) Confidence Sure (S) Sure (S)